0Camus0/T800-Project/README.md

-# X-Project
+# T800-Project

-X Project is a small framework I started developing for multiple purposes, one of them, was to teach the basics of graphics programming.
+T800 Project is a small framework I started developing for multiple purposes, one of them, was to teach the basics of graphics programming.
 Now is at the stage of supporting some functionality like: